 Based on SA3 (see R2-2200149/S3-214360 “Reply LS on UE location aspects in NTN” (CATT)) and SA2 feedbacks (see R2-2203829/S2-2201540 “LS Response to LS on UE location during initial access in NTN” (QC)), RAN2 discussed an alternative solution described here below:

-RAN2 assumes a normative solution for user consent framework of TS 33.501 to cover NTN will not be agreed upon in Rel-17 by SA3.
-RAN2 is then considering the solution where, upon network request, after AS security in connected mode is established, a UE can report a coarse UE location information (X most Significant Bits of its GNSS coordinates) to the NG-RAN without a new NTN specific user consent, but where the consent (to send such coarse UE location information) can be based on other methods for Rel-17.
-RAN2 is considering that, in case the UE cannot provide/is not configured to provide coarse UE location information, it may report “No coarse GNSS location information available”.
+RAN2 assumes a normative solution for user consent framework of TS 33.501 to specifically cover NTN will not be agreed upon in Rel-17 by SA3.
+RAN2 is then considering the solution where, upon network request, after AS security in connected mode is established, a UE can report a coarse UE location information (X most Significant Bits of its GNSS coordinates) to the NG-RAN without a new "NTN specific" user consent.

+Specifically, RAN2 is considering the implicit user consent approach where:

+- in connected mode, the network can request the UE to provide its coarse GNSS coordinates without receiving any prior user consent

+- then, if "user consent" is available at the UE, the UE will report the information (implicitly giving the consent).
+If it's not present, the UE will respond that "no coarse GNSS location available" (implicitly refusing the consent).

 RAN2 is requesting SA3 to check if they have any concern.